 Michigan has a plan to fix auto insurance.
 Could other states follow?

-Michigan lawmakers passed auto insurance reform legislation recently that state Gov. Gretchen Whitmer has called “truly historic.”
-When it takes effect in July 2020, the new law is designed to lower car insurance prices by changing both the amount of insurance drivers are required to purchase and the way insurance companies are allowed to set rates.
+Michigan lawmakers passed auto insurance reform legislation in 2019 that state Gov. Gretchen Whitmer has called “truly historic.”
+The law took effect in July 2020 and is designed to lower car insurance prices by introducing Personal Injury Protection (PIP) medical coverage choices, a medical fee schedule, and limits on certain non‑driving rating factors.

-This is an extreme case, to be sure, as Michigan’s unique auto insurance laws have been the main driver behind its high rates.
+This is an extreme case, to be sure, as Michigan’s unique auto insurance laws — including an optional unlimited lifetime PIP medical benefit — have been major drivers behind its high rates.
 But other states are feeling similar pains of their own.
-Issues with no-fault insurance and rate-setting practices (the two big factors that set Michigan Democrats and Republicans at odds for so long) have arisen nationwide in recent years — and reform in Michigan might just help shepherd in new regulations in other states.
+Issues with no-fault insurance and rate-setting practices have arisen nationwide in recent years, and Michigan’s experience may inform future regulatory changes elsewhere (Insurance Information Institute; DIFS).

 The Cost of Auto Insurance in Michigan

 Things are even worse in the densely populated, often lower-income areas of large cities.
-Drivers in Detroit, for example, can shell out more than $5,400 per year for car insurance — almost four times as much as the national average of $1,400, according to The Zebra.
+Drivers in Detroit, for example, can pay well over $5,000 per year for full coverage — far above the statewide average — according to The Zebra.

 Rates are so high that many people either opt not to drive — which can create a serious barrier to job opportunities and basic resources — or simply drive without insurance.
-In fact, Michigan has the fourth most uninsured drivers of any state, with one in every five motorists estimated to be on the road sans coverage.
+Michigan’s estimated uninsured motorist rate was about 19.6% in 2022 (roughly one in five drivers), down from 25.5% in 2019 but still above the 2022 national average of 14.0% (Insurance Information Institute; Insurance Research Council).
+The risks remain significant for uninsured drivers.

 That’s problematic for a few reasons.
-First, because Michigan is a no-fault state, meaning your own insurer must pay for your injuries and damages after a collision.
+First, because Michigan is a no-fault state (see DIFS overview), your own insurer must pay for your injuries and damages after a collision.
 Drivers without coverage must therefore foot their own medical bills and repairs after an accident.
 If they can’t do so, and don’t have health insurance to fall back on, those costs might end up being absorbed by the state through Medicare or Medicaid or go unpaid.

 In addition, those caught driving without insurance could potentially face a fine between $200 and $500 and up to a year in prison, adding insult to injury for drivers that couldn’t afford car insurance in the first place but must drive as a necessity of their day-to-day life.